TaDaa/vimade/README.md

 <b>Vimade</b> fades buffers by default.
 This is the primary and legacy behavior of this plugin.
 Some users may prefer fading by windows, toggling between windows and buffers, or creating their own conditions for determining when to fade or
 highlight a buffer.
 These are all possible.

-Most users should try both, there are inherit benefits to fading based on buffers as its easier to see which windows are impacted by your edits or which windows you can cleanup.
+Most users should try each options below to see what they like best.
+For most, there are inherit benefits to fading based on buffers as its easier to see which windows are impacted by your edits or which windows you can cleanup.

 *<sub>::vimscript::</sub>*